kaianes/neural-architecture-search-agents/docs/report/mid-term-prototype-explanation.md

 ### 5. **Logging and Reporting**

 Results—including accuracy, parameters, FLOPs, and energy consumption (if available)—are logged for analysis.
-The system outputs the best configuration and saves it for later use or further optimization.
+The system outputs the best configuration and saves it for later use or further optimization saved to `experiments/results/optuna_summary_<timestamp>.json`

----

-## 🧠 Meaning of the Tools Used
+### Meaning of the Tools Used

 | Tool / Library              | Purpose                     | Description                                                                                 |
 | --------------------------- | --------------------------- | ------------------------------------------------------------------------------------------- |